-For those looking to enter the industry straight out of school, you may consider studying for a level 1 certificate in construction skills or a level 2 certificate in construction operations.
+For those looking to enter the industry straight out of school, you may consider studying for a level 1 certificate in construction skills or a level 2 certificate in construction operations at college.
 These courses are great for beginners and can set you up for a trainee position within a construction company once your studies are completed.

 An apprenticeship combines studying with hands-on-experience.
 Some companies offer intermediate level scaffolder apprenticeships where you’ll be fully employed and expected to work 30 hours per week.
 This time is split between on-the-job training and further studies.
 These apprenticeships typically last for 18 months.

 Work experience can be a great way to gain first-hand experience to add to your CV before applying for construction jobs.
 You can gain experience during school, or by volunteering to work weekends with local companies or relatives who work in scaffolding.

 You can also directly apply for scaffolding trainee roles and get qualified on the job.
 This will require a construction industry scaffolders record scheme (CISRS) safety card or equivalent.

 There’s various skills that would be beneficial when applying for a role as a scaffolder.
 You may have picked up transferable skills from other roles or experiences that may be useful in scaffolding roles.
 Other desirable skills revolve around practical abilities and existing construction knowledge that may improve job applications.

 Skills that are required/preferred include:

 - Excellent hand-eye coordination

 - Good written and verbal communication